Birth of John Hersey

 Also a well-known novelist, many of Hersey’s works were based on his experiences during WWII.
 His novel, A Bell for Adano, which tells the story of the American occupation of an Italian town, won a Pulitzer Prize in 1945.
-Hersey’s, The Wall, is about the creation and destruction of the Warsaw Ghetto.
+Hersey’s The Wall is about the creation and destruction of the Warsaw Ghetto.

 Hersey died at his winter home in Key West Florida, on March 24, 1993.
-He received several honors during his lifetime – a school was named after him as well as a lecture series and a prize at Yale, given to a student whose journalist work reflects “the spirit and ideals of John Hersey: engagement with moral and social issues, responsible reportage and consciousness of craftsmanship.”
+He received several honors during his lifetime – a school was named after him as well as a lecture series and a prize at Yale, given to a student whose journalism work reflects “the spirit and ideals of John Hersey: engagement with moral and social issues, responsible reportage and consciousness of craftsmanship.”

 |FREE printable This Day in History album pages

 Get a binder or other supplies to create your This Day in History album.